sam1o1/RAG-END-TO-END/README.md

 - Async Motor client connections are created and terminated through FastAPI startup/shutdown events.
 - Supported content types are controlled through `ALLOWED_FILE_TYPES`; adjust to add loaders for additional formats.
 - Chunking defaults (`chunk_size`, `overlap_size`) can be tuned per request without restarting the service.
+- LLM providers share a lightweight interface so new providers can be registered in `src/stores/llm/providers/`.

 ## Troubleshooting
 - **Validation errors during upload:** verify MIME type and file size, and confirm `ALLOWED_FILE_TYPES`/`ALLOWED_MAX_FILE_SIZE` values.
 - **MongoDB connection errors:** double-check `MONGO_URI`, credentials, and that MongoDB is running.
+- **LLM client is `None`:** confirm `GENERATION_BACKEND`/`EMBEDDING_BACKEND` match the expected enum values and that required API keys are present.
 - **Import errors when starting Uvicorn:** ensure `PYTHONPATH` includes `src` or launch with `uvicorn main:app --app-dir src` as shown above.

 ## License
 This project is distributed under the terms of the [MIT License](LICENSE).